Bastedru/low-latency-experiments/README.md

 **Network/IO**

 Epoll vs multithreaded IO : It has 3 projects to benchmark a single threaded epolling TCP server against a thread-per-client TCP server.
 							All sockets use TCP_NO_DELAY to disable Nagle algorithm.
+You can change value of IP and PORT macros to change those values.

 1. Client automation : You can specify number of clients and number of messages.
 A thread will be spawned for each thread and each thread will send the specified